scambier/tic80-typescript/README.md

 <sup>**Disclaimer:** TSC-80 is 100% feature-complete, and I am no longer actively working on it.
 However, it's still maintained and I will happily review any bug report or pull request!</sup>

+**!!
+DUE TO A PENDING TIC-80 ISSUE, THIS BUNDLER IS NOT YET COMPATIBLE WITH TIC-80 0.90 !!**

 ![](logo.png)

 Write your [TIC-80](https://tic.computer/) games in TypeScript.
 Works with the free version of TIC-80.